gcallah/MiscWriting/Ideology/MusaInterview.md

     they suffer from but a deliberate choice on their part.

+* Is it utopian to expect a society with no heirarchy?
+    (My truism: The attempt to create a society, with no hierarchy, just result in a vicious struggle for position by destabilizing existing hierarchy.)

 * Should people feel guilty about using DoorDash, Uber, and Lyft?
 If the people working those gig jobs had a better alternative, when they be doing that already?